MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_customerpayment_get.md

 ---

 # Get customerPayments
-Retrieve the properties and relationships of a customer payments object for Dynamics 365 for Financials.
+Retrieve the properties and relationships of a customer payment object for Dynamics 365 for Financials.

 ## HTTP request